|Nutrition Facts (per serving)|

 While the artichoke is browning, line a second plate with absorbent paper.
 Put the first artichoke to drain blossom down, and continue with the next.
 Continue until you have finished frying your artichokes.

-Serve immediately, with optional lemon wedges for squeezing.
+Serve immediately, with lemon wedges.